 Rosecrans Baldwin co-founded The Morning News.
 He is the author of a travel book, Paris, I Love You But You’re Bringing Me Down, and a novel, You Lost Me There.
-He also wrote a Kindle e-book for The Morning News Editions about visiting American towns called Paris.
+His Kindle book for The Morning News Editions about visiting American towns called Paris was selected as a notable essay for Best American Essays 2013.
 More information can be found at his website.

 A project to document Wisconsin’s broad variety of deer stands takes on new meaning after a round of chemotherapy.

 In training centers around the world, American soldiers are taught to kill at close range—a “personal kill.”
 Pictures of the places where soldiers practice, and a discussion of the U.S. military’s increasing reliance on machines.

 Sometimes beauty appears only for a short instant, as a flash of visual energy.
 It’s the photographer’s job to wait, observe, and then pounce.

 Portraits of men in Philadelphia taken just moments after they catcall a woman on the street.

 Pictures from a photojournalist embedded with a Free Syrian Army militia in Aleppo, the country’s largest city, now torn apart by war.

 When an artist receives a heart transplant, his drawings of the procedure acquire all the gravity of a fever dream—intensely realistic, with hallucinations of the dead.

 When a photographer reviews 35 years of unposed family pictures—unexpected moments, children growing older—a symphony appears.